 - a.
 The minimum electric service to a dwelling unit shall be 60-amperes.
 Appropriately sized and rated, existing electrical service may be allowed to remain for apartment unit rehabilitations.
 A load calculation for each unit of the proposed design should be provided to ascertain if the service is properly sized for the project. - b.
 Copper wiring is required in all branch circuits and within all units.
 Aluminum and aluminum clad copper wiring is ONLY allowed in feeders 60 amps or larger terminating in disconnects and electrical panels with lugs that are rated and suitable for aluminum wiring.
-The line from the transformer to the meter is regulated by the National Electrical Code and/or the local utility company whichever is most stringent. - c.
-In existing buildings that have existing aluminum wiring, all switches and outlets rated 20-ampere or less directly connected to aluminum conductors must be marked CO/ALR. - d.
+Wiring characteristics, capacities, uses and associated applications shall follow the latest NEC code.
+The line from the transformer to the meter is regulated by the National Electrical Code, local jurisdiction and/or the local utility company whichever is most stringent. - c.
 Every dwelling unit in buildings serviced by natural gas shall be equipped with at least one approved carbon monoxide (CO) alarm meeting the installation and operational requirements of the Carbon Monoxide Alarm Detector Act (Public Act 094-0741) and the local municipal requirements, whichever is more restrictive.
 All CO alarms shall be hard wired in new construction projects with appropriate battery back-up.
-Rehabilitation projects may utilize battery powered or plug in CO detectors if allowed by the local AHJ. - e.
-Every dwelling unit shall be equipped with at least one approved smoke detector in accordance with the location and operation requirements of the Smoke Detector Act

-(Public Act 425 ILCS 60/) and local code requirements, whichever is more restrictive.
+Rehabilitation projects may utilize battery powered or plug in CO detectors if allowed by the local AHJ. - d.
+Every dwelling unit shall be equipped with at least one approved smoke detector in accordance with the location and operation requirements of the Smoke Detector Act (Public Act 425 ILCS 60/) and local code requirements, whichever is more restrictive. - e.

-- f.
 Exposed conduit is prohibited unless concealment of the conduit is not physically possible or is considered integral to the design intent.
 Contact the Authority in the design stage for prior approval.
-If approved, the conduit or wire mold must be painted to match the mounting surface. - g.
+If approved, the conduit or wire mold must be painted to match the mounting surface. - f.
 Family projects shall have tamperproof receptacles in all rooms except for utility rooms and garage.
-In rehabilitation projects receptacles shall be replaced where technically feasible. - 4.4.4 LIGHTING: Exterior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
+In rehabilitation projects receptacles shall be replaced where technically feasible.

+4.4.4 LIGHTING: Exterior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
 The lighting design shall minimize light trespass and glare from selected fixtures both off properties and into residential units.
 Interior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
 The lighting design shall meet the Illuminating Engineering Society's (IES) recommended foot-candle levels.

-- 4.4.5 FIRE PROTECTION: Fire protection systems, if required by code, must be properly priced to include all equipment and accessories required for a fully operational system for the building.
-This value shall be represented on the CSS submitted for review prior to Initial Closing of the project. - a.
+4.4.5 FIRE PROTECTION: Fire protection systems, if required by code, must be properly priced to include all equipment and accessories required for a fully operational system for the building.
+This value shall be represented on the CSS submitted for review prior to Initial Closing of the project.

+- a.
 The price of the system included in the CSS must meet all applicable code requirements.
 Change orders requiring additional expenses related to the fire protection system, if as a result of code compliance after Initial Closing, will be classified as errors and omissions. - b.
 Exposed piping of fire protection systems is prohibited unless concealment is not physically possible.
 Contact the Authority in the design stage for prior approval.
-If approved, the pipe must be painted to match the mounting surface. - 4.4.5 SECURITY: Security components to include the following: camera system, alarm systems, and access control systems. - 4.4.6 COMMUNICATION: Common areas and units to include access to high-speed internet either through wireless service or a hard-wired connection.
+If approved, the pipe must be painted to match the mounting surface.

+4.4.5 SECURITY: Security components to include the following: camera system, alarm systems, and access control systems.

+4.4.6 COMMUNICATION: Common areas and units to include access to high-speed internet either through wireless service or a hard-wired connection.